Insights by Shelby Gallien

 Shelby Gallien Shelby Gallien

 Sketching original Tansel horns to document their artwork has been a passion of the author’s for over thirty years, with about 115 completed ink sketches.
-The sketches will illustrate a future reference book on the Tansels and their horns.
 For horn collectors interested in the Tansel powder horn sketches, a recent horn’s sketching process was documented, and its steps toward completion are shown as the drawing slowly emerges.

 Read More